mandacosta/mandacosta/README.md

 ### About me

 - 👋 My name is Amanda, thanks for visiting my github profile !
-- ⭐ I'm a chemisty ⚛️ on my way to become a fullstack web developer 🧑‍💻
+- 👩 I'm a chemisty 👩‍🔬 on my way to become a fullstack web developer 🧑‍💻
 - 📚 I’m currently studying at Kenzie Academy Brasil and now learning React;
-- 📫 You can reach me by e-mail (mandacosta94@mail.com) or LinkedIn(linkedin.com/in/amandacosta94)

 ##
 ### Languages